How to Roast Corn with Spicy Garlic Butter on the Grill

 If you don’t have access to a grill, you can prepare the corn in the house in your oven and the results are equally as good.
 Because of the aluminum foil used to wrap the corn up, you can’t use a microwave, but I’m wondering if you tried replacing wax paper for the aluminum, you would you get the same results?

-Here we are keeping it simple with butter, garlic, s&p and hot sauce but here’s where you can really be creative and experiment with different herbs and spices.
+Here we are keeping it simple with butter, garlic, salt and pepper and hot sauce but here’s where you can really be creative and experiment with different herbs and spices.
 Next time I’d like to mince some fresh rosemary or sage and add it to the cooking pouch and see how it turns out.

 Or how about some seasoned salt?
 My daughter gave me a bottle of truffle salt that doesn’t get used that much, but this would be a great opportunity to give it a go.